thomasvincent/assemblyline/README.md

       url = apiUrl
     }
 ```
-#### Update Maven Property Version
+#### Update Gradle Property Version
-During a release involving multiple java projects we often need to update downstream maven poms with new versions of a dependency.
+During a release involving multiple java projects we often need to update downstream gradle poms with new versions of a dependency.
 In a release pipeline we want to automate this, set up a pull request and let CI run to make sure there's no conflicts.

-- performs a search and replace in the maven pom
+- performs a search and replace in the gradle pom
-- finds the latest version available in maven central (repo is configurable)
+- finds the latest version available in gradle central (repo is configurable)
 - if newer version exists pom is updated
 - pull request submitted
 - pipeline will wait until this is merged before continuing